 Alice Kingsleigh (Mia Wasikowska) has been having strange dreams since childhood, dreams filled with unusual creatures.
 Nearly twenty years old, she attends a fancy party with her mother and sister where Hamish, a young lord, proposes to her.
 Marrying him is what is expected of her, but she's conflicted enough to run away.
 And then promptly falls down a rabbit hole.She finds herself in Underland, where the White Rabbit is confident that she's "the real Alice", while others aren't so sure.
 The Red Queen has taken over nearly all of Underland, but the ancient document called the Oraculum shows the Frabjous Day arriving, a day of battle on which it is foretold that Alice will slay the Jabberwocky and put an end to the Red Queen's reign.There're only a few problems: Alice thinks this is all a dream, and she's not prepared to slay anything.A 2010 film by Tim Burton, also released in 3D.
-Not an adaptation of either book, but rather a sort of sequel.Just as the 1951 film inspired two different rides at the various Disney Theme Parks, this version has now also inspired the Mad T Party, a nighttime event at California Adventure featuring live music that replaced ElecTRONica.If you're looking for the 1951 Disney film, visit here.In Decemeber 2012, Disney confirmed that work on a sequel had begun.
+Not an adaptation of either book, but rather a sort of sequel.Just as the 1951 film inspired two different rides at the various Disney Theme Parks, this version has now also inspired the Mad T Party, a nighttime event at California Adventure featuring live music that replaced ElecTRONica.If you're looking for the 1951 Disney film, visit here.In December 2012, Disney confirmed that work on a sequel had begun.
 It's currently unknown if any of the cast or Burton will return.
 In May 2013, it was rumoured that James Bobin, director of The Muppets may direct.

 0% Approval Rating: The Red Queen.
 As the Knave of Hearts comments to her, and she later agrees, "It's better to be feared than to be loved."
 The only reason anybody followed her is because of her big dragon.
 After the thing dies, they immediately turn on her.
 Meaning she never learned the other warning of The Prince, "Avoid being hated."
 The White Queen has clearly read the book.